 The Kern County foundation imagines a future in which:

 - needs of crime victims are met

 - batterers are held accountable

 To help, the Investigative Services Unit, along with the Community Resource Manager’s (CRM) Office, cooked street tacos for staff.

 On April 22, Warden (A) Heather Shirley and CRM Claudia Saldana presented a $1,500 donation to the county District Attorney.

 Also attending the donation presentation was Assistant DA Andrea Kohler and Acting Director of the Kern County Family Justice Center Elizabeth Ruelas.

-DA Zimmer explained this donation will go a long way toward the upcoming opening of an additional Kern County Family Justice Center serving the communities of Lamont and Arvin.
+DA Zimmer said the funds will go toward an additional Family Justice Center serving the communities of Lamont and Arvin.

 WSP-RC staff are proud to come together during this important week to help bring awareness to all victims of crimes, especially those most vulnerable, such as children.

-“It is a pleasure to support a worthy cause whose main focus is the well-being of families and children who are victims or exposed to crimes that can have long lasting impacts on their lives,” said prison staff organizers.
+“It is a pleasure to support a cause focusing on the well-being of families and children who are victims,” said prison organizers.